NadG17/cuda-rgb-greyscale-processor/README.md

 ## **▶️ Running the Processor**

 ### **4️⃣ Clone and Run the Project**
-Paste this into a new code cell:
+Paste this into a new code cell, it should execute in about 30-40 seconds:

 ```bash
 # Clone repo and execute